juaml/julearn_paper/README.md

 # julearn_paper
 Examples for julearn paper

-Download the data for brain-age prediction from: https://zenodo.org/record/7716839#.ZAyTQuxKi3I
+Check the `README.md` files in the directory of each example for further instructions.